 I actually layered two sheets of butcher block paper on the table so when the kids completed their artful masterpiece, we could cut it out for them to have at home, and there would still be a layer of paper of the table for spills and more fun drawings.
 Also, to make it even more special for each child, wrap some ribbon or twine around a snack and add in something extra lik crayons or bubbles so it feels more like a personalized gift just for them!
 It only takes a few extra minutes, but adds that extra special touch.

-There it is… a kid’s table that is totally simple, ridiculously easy and it will keep kids to themselves for a wee bit of time anyway.
+There it is… a ridiculously easy kids table that is totally simple and it will keep kids to themselves for a wee bit of time anyway.
 Plus, it will show your party guests you thought of their little ones, and that always means a great deal.
 Any other tips you can share with us?
 I’d love to hear!